-Net Cash Flows from Investing Activities
+Cash Flows from Investing Activities

+Net cash used in investing activities was \$22.6 million for 2017 compared to \$34.1 million for 2016.
+The decrease in cash used in investing activities as compared to 2016 was primarily due to the prior year acquisition of Toolbox Solutions for \$18.0 million and \$18.0 million of increased maturities of investments, partially offset by \$24.7 million increased purchases of investments.
+For the years ended December 31, 2017 and 2016, we had capital expenditures of \$7.3 million and \$8.0 million, respectively.
+Our capital expenditures are for supporting our business growth and existing customer base, as well as for our internal use such as equipment for our employees.

 Net cash used in investing activities was \$34.1 million for 2016 compared to \$31.3 million for 2015.
-The increase in cash used in investing activities as compared to 2015 was driven by the \$18.0 million acquisition of Toolbox Solutions, net of cash acquired, partially offset by \$15.0 million provided by maturities of marketable securities.
+The increase in cash used in investing activities as compared to 2015 was driven by the \$18.0 million acquisition of Toolbox Solutions, net of cash acquired, partially offset by \$15.0 million in cash provided by maturities of marketable securities.
 There was no significant change in the amount of cash used for purchases of marketable securities or capital expenditures in 2016 compared to 2015.
-In general, our capital expenditures are for supporting our business growth and existing customer base, as well as for our internal use such as equipment for our employees.

-Net cash used in investing activities was \$31.3 million for 2015 compared to \$20.2 million for 2014.
-The increase in cash used in investing activities as compared to 2014 was driven by \$22.5 million in purchases of marketable securities and a \$1.1 million increase in capital expenditures, partially offset by the fact that there were no business acquired in 2015, while Leadtec was acquired for \$12.5 million in 2014.